Jorge González (wrestler): World Wrestling Federation (1993)

 González competed as Giant Gonzalez during his time in the WWF.
 González grew a beard and wore a full body suit that featured airbrushed muscles with bushy hair attached.
 He was introduced at the Royal Rumble in January 1993, where he eliminated Harvey Wippleman's nemesis The Undertaker from the Royal Rumble match despite not being an official participant.
 At WrestleMania IX, González lost to The Undertaker by disqualification after he knocked out the Undertaker using chloroform.
 After another loss to The Undertaker at SummerSlam, the feud came to an end, and after the match, Wippleman berated him, before González turned on Wippleman himself, turning face in the process.
 He lost to Randy Savage on WWF on TSN on 1 September.

 The foundation was later set for a feud between González and Adam Bomb, but it never truly began.
 His last appearance in WWF was on 4 October episode of Monday Night Raw in a 20-man battle royal match for the Intercontinental Championship.
-González was the first eliminated by "Macho Man" Randy Savage, Diesel, Bastion Booger, 1-2-3 Kid, Marty Jannetty, Adam Bomb and Bam Bam Bigelow.
+After the match was started, González was the first eliminated by "Macho Man" Randy Savage, Diesel, Bastion Booger, 1-2-3 Kid, Marty Jannetty, Adam Bomb, and Bam Bam Bigelow.
 Three days later, WWF announced that González left the company after his WWF contract had expired on 7 October 1993.